learn-co-curriculum/sinatra-restful-routes-readme/README.md

 ## What Is A RESTful Route?

-The internet would be a really confusing place without a convention for how to handle URLS - to delete a Facebook post might be www.facebook.com/delete-this-wallpost, but Twitter might be www.twitter.com/remove-this-tweet.
+The internet would be a really confusing place without a convention for how to handle URLS - to delete an Instagram photo might be www.instagram.com/delete-this-photo, but Twitter might be www.twitter.com/remove-this-tweet.
 Without a specific convention to follow, it would be hard to create new content, edit content, and delete it.
 RESTful routes provides a design pattern that allows for easy data manipulation.
 It's nicer for users and nicer for developers to have everything consistent.

 A RESTful route is a route that provides mapping between HTTP verbs (get, post, put, delete, patch) to controller CRUD actions (create, read, update, delete).
 Instead of relying solely on the URL to indicate what site to visit, a RESTful route also depends on the HTTP verb __and__ the URL.

 What this means is that when your application receives an HTTP request, it introspects on that request and identifies the HTTP method and URL, connects that with a corresponding controller action that has that method and URL, executes the code in that action, and determines which response gets sent back to the client.
 We don't need to worry about how the mechanics of the pattern matching occurs, just that it does happen.

 It's important to note that much of the CRUD actions are different actions that occur on the same resource.
-Let's take the example of a blog post with the ID 4.
-If we wanted to view the post, we would make a `GET` request to `/posts/4`.
-But what about when I want to update that post?
+Let's take the example of an article with the ID 4.
+If we wanted to view the article, we would make a `GET` request to `/articles/4`.
+But what about when I want to update that article?
 Am I hitting a different resource?
 Nope!
 Just doing a different action to that same resource.
-So instead of a `GET` against `/posts/4` we do a `PUT`.
+So instead of a `GET` against `/articles/4` we do a `PUT`.
 That's why separating what you're talking to (the resource/noun) from the action you're doing (the HTTP verb) is important!
 That's key to REST.

 ## Browser Caveat